Bella Santiago

 Resciebelle "Bella" Barrios Santiago (born 1 December 1989) is a Filipino-Romanian singer.
-Santiago first received recognition in Romania in 2016, after becoming a finalist on season six of Românii au talent, Romania's version of Got Talent.
-She later received widespread attention after winning season eight of X Factor Romania in 2018.
+Santiago first gained notice in Romania in 2016, after becoming a finalist on season six of Românii au talent, Romania's version of Got Talent.
+She later attracted widespread attention by winning season eight of X Factor Romania in 2018.

-Santiago has attempted to represent Romania in the Eurovision Song Contest on two occasions.
-She placed fourth in Selecția Națională 2018 with the song "Auzi cum bate", a collaboration with Romanian band Jukebox, and competed in Selecția Națională 2019 as a solo artist with the song "Army of Love", placing third.
+Santiago has tried to represent Romania in the Eurovision Song Contest twice.
+She finished fourth in Selecția Națională 2018 with the song "Auzi cum bate", a collaboration with Romanian band Jukebox, and competed in Selecția Națională 2019 as a solo artist with the song "Army of Love", finishing third.

+She will compete again at Selecția Națională 2026 with the song "Romania Queen" in her third attempt.

 Early life

-Santiago was born in Dasmariñas, Philippines, and began singing at age 12.
-She was raised by her grandmother, after her father died when she was a year old and her mother left the Philippines to earn money for the family.
-At age 15, she began performing at local bars in Manila, and later participated in the Filipino televised singing competitions Pinoy Pop Superstar and Tawag ng Tanghalan.
-Prior to relocating to Romania, Santiago had worked in Malaysia and Taiwan.
+Santiago was born in Dasmariñas, Cavite, Philippines, and started singing at age 12.
+She was raised by her grandmother after her father died when she was just a year old, and her mother left the Philippines to earn money for the family.
+At 15, she began performing at local bars in Manila and later participated in the Filipino televised singing competitions Pinoy Pop Superstar and Tawag ng Tanghalan.
+Before moving to Romania, Santiago had worked in Malaysia and Taiwan.